khaledkhnissi/documentation/docs/phase1-instructions/how-to-submit.md

     └── README.md                   # Required
 ```

-A README file (either .txt, .md, or .pdf) with the following information is **MANDATORY** in the zip package:
+1. Prepare a README.md file following this format and store in solution folder (see [example](https://github.com/PARC-Robotics/PARC-Engineers-League/blob/develop/resources/sample-submission-readme.md)):
+    * Introduction Section: Briefly describe your approach

-* List all the packages installed and used in your solution.
+    * Dependencies: List all the packages installed and used in your solution
-* Provide commands required to run your solution.
-This should be:
-    - Task 1: ` roslaunch <your-package-name> task1_solution.launch `
-    - Task 2: ` roslaunch <your-package-name> task2_solution.launch `
-    - Task 3: ` roslaunch <your-package-name> task3_solution.launch `
+    * Task 1 - 3 description and run command(s)
+    * Challenges faced

- **NOTE:** Please ensure you include all the packages (dependencies) used in your solution in your package's "package.xml" file [see guide](http://wiki.ros.org/rosdep/Tutorials/How%20to%20add%20a%20system%20dependency). <br>
+2. Include all the packages (dependencies) used in your solution in your package's "package.xml" file ([see guide](http://wiki.ros.org/rosdep/Tutorials/How%20to%20add%20a%20system%20dependency))

-The zipped folder should be uploaded using this *solution submission form*.
+3. Zip your solution folder and upload on the [solution submission form](https://forms.gle/zwe7VcgVYV5giDBt9)